TVBrowntown/NameplateSCT_WoTLK/README.md

 # NameplateSCT - WoTLK
 This adds the same style of SCT to your personal frame or anchored to your screen (depending on what is enabled).

+## Requirements

+You will NEED https://github.com/someweirdhuman/awesome_wotlk for this version to work

 ## Install

 1. [Download the package.](https://github.com/bkader/NameplateSCT_WoTLK/archive/refs/heads/main.zip)